ExplodingTuna/uhdas_ladcp_terminal/README.md

 ### Modifications to UHDAS installation to remove codas and pycurrents dependencies
-These are the changes made to allow the program to run independantly.
+These are the changes made to allow the program to run independently.

 - Modified runsetup.py to remove all codas references
 - Modified setup.py and remove all pycurrents references